oric-software/glOric/readme.md

 ### Building glOric demos

-A good starting point in using glOric consist in building and testing the demo which are provided with the project.
+A good starting point in using glOric consists in building and testing demos that are provided with the project.

 3 demos are provided :
 - a text base demo